niharshah/goldstandard-reviewer-paper-match/README.md

 Note: For papers reported by participants, we edit semantic scholar profiles by adding links to publicly available PDFs whenever they were missing in the semantic scholar profile.

-**5. pdfs**

-PDF files for each paper (reported by participants or from reviewers' profiles) that has a link to PDF in its profile.

 **6. txts**

 Parsed PDF files.
-For each pdf file in the `pdfs` folder, there is:
+For each paper from `papers` that has a link to a publicly available pdf in its profile, we construct:
 - .txt file that is obtained by parsing the pdf with the `xpdf` tool
 - .json file that contains counts of words in the txt file with some sanitization applied (txt -> json conversion is done using the approach by Laurent Charlin https://bitbucket.org/lcharlin/tpms/src/master/)